dhanacs/ExpressionEvaluator/README.md

 A simple expression evaluator using java.
-Supported operations +, -, * and /.
+Supported operations are +, -, * and /.
 Has the code for infix to postfix conversion using stack.

 Sample Expression : (5+6*5+(100/10)+((25*5)*(50/5)))*1000